ghoneycutt/puppet-module-ssh/README.md

 manage_firewall
 ---------------
 Open firewall for SSH service.
+Not used on Solaris OS.

 - *Default*: false